BradWangW/MolAS/README.md

 | PoseX-CD      | Relaxation          | 25        | 25–29          |
 | PoseBusters   | No                  | 10        | 10–14          |
 | PoseBusters   | Energy minimisation | 15        | 15–19          |

----

-If you'd like, I can also generate a short “What each variable actually controls internally” section — or restructure the table into grouped subsections for even clearer reading.

 ### **Single-GPU Example**